sakshamsharma/acehack/posts/2016-12-21-internsaga.md

 ### Facebook again?
 I do not know why I did not sign Google's offer the day I got it.
 I was given 10 working days to sign it, that meant 20th of December.
 One fine day (12th December), I get a mail saying that I got into the 2nd and final round of interviews for Facebook London internships.
 I had no clue what to do now, and wished I had simply signed Google.

-Here was Facebook London, known to offer Pre-Placement offers in London and Menlo Park.
+Here was Facebook London, known to offer return offers in London and Menlo Park.
 The other side, Google US.
 A higher pay, a confirmed and nice project, but it mostly offers a job in Google India to interns, a place I was not looking forward to joining.
 I spent the 2 days before my next interview, simply talking to people if leaving a confirmed offer at Google for Facebook would be a good choice.

 I gave the final interview with *I'm gonna drop FB anyway* in mind.
 I had again coded some problems from the same book for preparation, and again managed to solve 2 problems, though this time around I had major hiccups, and barely solved the easy problem.
-Somehow managed in a very short time, the solution for the 2nd, and supposedely tough problem.
+Somehow managed in a very short time, the solution for the 2nd, and supposedly tough problem.
 I think I did make an impression when the interviewer asked me about some nice project I did, and I described the development, algorithm and motivation for [Puppy Love](https://github.com/pclubiitk/puppy-love).

 This ensured that FB would haunt me the next few days.